NN-EMD: Efficiently Training Neural Networks using Encrypted Multi-Sourced Datasets: Introduction

 Specifically, to tackle the challenges of secure computation between a \textit{server}, and a \textit{client pool} (data sources) contributing multiple datasets that are composed in various ways, we first propose two non-interactive secure computation protocols between a \textit{server} and the \textit{client pool}, namely, a \textit{secure two-party horizontally partitioned computation} (\textit{S2PHC}) and a \textit{secure two-party vertically partitioned computation} (\textit{S2PVC}) protocols.
-We construct these two protocols by using two types of \textit{functional encryption} schemes.
-The \textit{NN-EMD} uses these as the building blocks; in particular, \textit{S2PHC} and \textit{S2PVC} are used in each training iteration according to varying data composition cases.
+We construct these two protocols by using two types of \textit{functional encryption} schemes. \textit{NN-EMD} uses these as the building blocks; in particular, \textit{S2PHC} and \textit{S2PVC} are used in each training iteration according to varying data composition cases.
+Furthermore, original \textit{NN-EMD} only protects the raw input data in the case where the client has limited computing power and the server takes all training computation tasks. \textit{NN-EMD} is also able to enhance the privacy guarantee by integrating other privacy-preserving DNN approaches such as \textit{SplitNN} \cite{vepakomma2018split} and federated learning \cite{konevcny2016federated}.
+We also propose to integrate the \textit{SplitNN} technique to provide a stronger privacy guarantee.

 We also implemented an \textit{NN-EMD} system that can be deployed in a real cloud environment to support training neural networks using a set of encrypted datasets from multiple sources that are independently pre-processed locally.
 Each data source can independently encrypt its data samples with complete or partial features, or incomplete data samples with partial features.
 Based on the collected encrypted (incomplete) data samples, the remotely deployed \textit{NN-EMD} system is able to train a global model.